-Saving Money with Virtual Teams and Working at a Distance Without Travel
+Working with Virtual Teams and Saving Money Without Travel

 by Barbara Stuhlemmer

-In this article, I will identify some of the tools we have used to bring together contractors, writers, and clients for our projects.
+In this article, I will identify some of the tools we have used for working with virtual teams of contractors, writers, and clients for our projects.
 Often, to determine a tool’s value, I will use a trial version.
 Some tools are very valuable but cost more, while others are functional and free.
 Although I cannot recommend which tools are best for your organization, I do recommend trying those tools that might fit your needs.

 First, let me describe my business, as this will help you understand why we have chosen certain tools.
 ClearComm Information Design is a sole proprietorship.
 Usually, our projects are staffed by one or more contractors who live in different locations around Canada and the world.
 Like my contractors, I work out of my home office as well as a part-time shared workspace in a high-tech, office-hotelling suite.